IBM/couchbackup/README.md

 ### Compatibility note

-**Do not use an older version of couchbackup to restore a backup created with a newer version.**
+**Do not use an older version of `couchbackup` to restore a backup created with a newer version.**

-Newer versions of couchbackup can restore backups created by older versions within the same major version.
+Newer versions of `couchbackup` can restore backups created by older versions within the same major version.

 ## Compressed backups

-If we want to compress the backup data before storing to disk, we can pipe the contents through `gzip`:
+To compress the backup data before storing to disk pipe the contents through `gzip`:

 ```sh
 couchbackup --db animaldb | gzip > animaldb.txt.gz